taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 Once the subdermal shield has been fully assimilated by the individual, they are asked, "What does it mean to be Free?"
 These are the first words of every adult Automata; this is the question upon which they meditate in the sacred caves of the ancestors.
 Each Automata's answer is expected to share how they plan to spend their Year Underground - after 6 months of training on how to use their subdermal shield, Automata are expected to disguise themselves as Underground Earthers and spend a year living in the Underground Cities, to gain perspective on the Automata lifestyle and to generate closer empathy with their fellow planetside humans.

-When Min's mother Jina spent her year in the Underground Cities, she met and fell in love with Amadou, who had run away from a tyrannical governor of a remote cave system.
-His parents were still living as slaves to this tyrannical governor, and Amadou felt weighed down with guilt for abandoning them to such a cruel fate.
-So Jina decided to help Amadou return to his home cave and overthrow the tyrannical governor.
-They succeeded, but at a terribly high cost - many of the cave's residents died, including Amadou's parents.
-In the end, Amadou kills the tyrannical governor, and a more humane governing system was established.
-However, Amadou was now wanted by World Government Peacekeepers for killing a World Government appointed governor, so Jina brought him back with her to the Automata.
-This was the first time someone had returned from their year away with an Underground Earther, and it caused great debate amongst the Elders.
-In the end, they accept Amadou on the condition that he will be a "child" forever - he will never receive a subdermal shield.

 The Automata work to re-grow the Amazon forest, using a variety of pioneer species.
 In areas where their re-forestation efforts are more mature, they have started growing [shihuahuaco trees](https://www.sciencedirect.com/science/article/pii/S0378112710007504).

 ### What does this character want?